UWSEDS-aut17/uwseds-group-zero/Function Specification.md

 1. Neural Network Object Detector
 * Set up a repository of easily accessed the labelled trainning dataset(object-labelled pictures)
 * Build a proper neural network via tensorflow on python 3.5
-* Obtain testing dataset (picture without labels) to varify if the detector is robust and reliable
+* Obtain testing dataset (picture without labels) to varify for evaluation (accuracy).
 2. Software Interface Construction
 * Create an application with an interface so that users can choose one of the three options of input data form
-* All three input option have a "Start" button for user to start the detection.
+* All three input options have a "Start" button for user to start the detection.
 * Print a message indicating whether the input is loaded successful or not.
 * Link the input from the interface to the algorithm and exhibit the output(labelled and visualized) on the interface
 * Output may have two separate colums, one is the object-labelled result and the other is the original input, for comparison.
 * Each input option will prompt the user to a new interface where the output is shown with a "Stop" button for the video and live camera options to stop playing and a "Return" button for all three options to return to the input interface, in case the user wants another job of detection.
-* Store the output if the user wants
+* Store output option for user
 3. Software Test
 * Unit tests are needed (for example, input loaded successful or not, test set or input doesn't have the object that the application can detect, wrong user interact actions, invalid user inputs, continual inputs, large inputs,etc)